 When will I pick my preferred courses?

 Students will meet with a USC Aiken representative several months before their intended term.
-USCA staff will visit local high schools for these conversations.
+USC Aiken staff will visit local high schools for these conversations in March prior to fall semester & October prior to spring.
 Home-schooled students are welcome to set up an appointment for an on-campus conversation.

 USC Aiken is committed to providing the attention (communication, advice, support services) that students need to be successful in the Dual Enrollment Program, both during the application and enrollment periods.
 For more information, contact: